dumlutimuralp/antrea-packet-walks/part_c/README.md

 Just to emphasize once more, as a result of the actions mentioned in above bullets, OVS now knows that the destination of fhis flow is OF port 35 and the destination MAC address is known.
 However there is still more processing that needs to be done, as Table 90 and onwards.

 **Note :** In the OVS Pipeline diagram [here](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_a/README.md#2-ovs-pipeline), there are tables 85-89 before Table 90.
-However those tables are in use only when ClusterNetworkPolicy (CNP) feature of Antrea is used.
-In this Antrea environment, CNP is not used.
+However those tables are in use only when Antrea Network Policy feature of Antrea is used.
+In this Antrea environment, it is not used.

 ### 9.11.8 IngressRule Table #90